vmware-tanzu-labs/educates-training-platform/dashboard/opt/renderer/workshop/content/stopping-commands.md

 sleep 3600
 ```

-You could select the appropriate terminal yourself and enter `<ctrl-c>` yourself to interrupt the command, but even this may be automated.
+You could select the appropriate terminal and enter `<ctrl-c>` yourself to interrupt the command, but even this may be automated.

 ```execute
 <ctrl-c>